tlan95/Udacity-AI-nanodegree-project1-Sudoku-Solver/README.md

 ## Goal of the project

-This project creates a Sudoku-solving agent in order to solve diagonal Sudoku puzzles.
+This project creates a Sudoku-solving agent in order to solve diagonal Sudoku puzzles by **Constraint Propagation** and **Search**.
 A diagonal Sudoku puzzle is identical to traditional Sudoku puzzles with the added constraint that the boxes on the two main diagonals of the board must also contain the digits 1-9 in each cell (just like the rows, columns, and 3x3 blocks).

 ## Strategies